necromuralist/rf_explorer_documentation/_sources/examples/example_1.rst.txt

 8.1 Serial Port
 ~~~~~~~~~~~~~~~

-If the \`RFExplorer.RFECommunicator.ConnectPort\` isn't given a serial port it will try all the likely ports until it does or doesn't connect.
-If this doesn't work then pass in a specific port (e.g. ``/dev/ttyUSB0``).
+If the :meth:`RFExplorer.RFECommunicator.ConnectPort` isn't given a serial port it will try all the likely ports until it does or doesn't connect.
+I've found it better to pass in a specific port (e.g. ``/dev/ttyUSB0``).

 .. code:: ipython